 It’s a rule a criminal law that prevents the prosecution from abusing their authority.

 What We Get Wrong About The Double Jeopardy Legal Definition

-Both lawyers and non lawyers systematically miss important elements of this idea.
+Both lawyers and non lawyers systematically miss important elements in the double jeopardy definition.

 What Non Lawyers Get Wrong

 Non attorneys incorrectly believe that a second trial on the same charges is always prohibited.
 Lawyers know that second trials are, in fact, quite common.